 Welcome to Year 4

-Firstly, we want to start by saying we hope you are all safe and well in what are definitely strange times for us all.
-As you will already know, we are the Year 4 teachers and Mr Kay and Mrs Tildesley will be our teaching assistants.
+Firstly, we want to start by saying we hope you are all safe and well in what have been strange times for us all.
+As you will already know, we are the Year 4 teachers and Mr Kay and Mrs Rowberry will be our teaching assistants.
 I’m sure most of you know us already and we hope like us you are looking forward to returning to school in September and getting back to some kind of normality.
 We have been busy preparing our classroom and planning all of the interesting and exciting things we will be learning.

 We will be based in the Year 4 mobile classroom and we will meet you on your first day outside this area.
-In the mornings, Year 4 children usually wait on the side playground in front of the mobile until the bell sounds and then walk sensibly in through the main mobile entrance ready to hang up your coat and bag.
+In the mornings, Year 4 children usually wait on the bottom playground in front of the mobile until the bell sounds and then walk sensibly up the steps to the classroom entrance ready to hang up your coat and bag.

 In the autumn term we have lots of interesting topics to study.
 In history you will be learning all about the Romans and you even make your own mosaic tile.
 Another great DT topic is where you create your own Christmas stocking using a variety of stitches.
 For any budding scientists amongst you, we will start with biology topics where you will learn about teeth and the digestive system and State of Matter through practical activities.
 In music we will be studying rhythm and Christmas music and notation and in French you will learn about pets, days of the week, numbers to 39, months of the year and celebrations and festivals.
 In PE it will be Tag Rugby, Circuit training and Hockey!
 A new RE syllabus has just come out so watch this space!
 In English we start with Voices in the Park exploring character’s feelings and in maths we start with place value.